Adventures of Tampa Mama

 Primary Sidebar

-Meet Tampa Mama, Marisa Langford
+Meet Marisa Langford (A.K.A.
+The Tampa Mama)

-Marisa Langford is the founder of the Tampa Mama Blog, a blog that guide parents around the city (and beyond) to the best places for kids and families.
-She is a working Mom of four, carefully juggling a full time career in experiential marketing, leading Girl Scouts and all the chaos that goes along with a family of 6.
+Marisa Langford is the founder of the Adventures of Tampa Mama Blog, a blog that guides parents around the city (and beyond) to the best places for kids and families along with a realistic view from her life raising a large family.
+She is a working Mom of four, a wife of 20 years and is carefully juggling a full-time career in experiential marketing through her own agency (Langford Marketing Group), leading Girl Scouts, a 4-H Club and all the chaos that goes along with a family of 6.

-In her personal blog, Marisa writes about motherhood, family travel, how to manage a household of 6, and of course all the fun places to go as living in Florida is like living on a permanent vacation.
+With kids off to college and still at home, she balances life as best as possible, with the mantra of just wanting to raise good humans.
+Marisa is a speaker, influencer, and passionate about raising up others, helping others along the way and having fun while doing it.
+She partners with brands that share her passion for healthy living, on the go fun and family togetherness.
+In this personal blog, Marisa writes about motherhood, family travel, how to manage a household of 6, and of course all the fun places to go (as living in Florida is like living on a permanent vacation.)
 She has a daughter who is a Type 1 Diabetic and 3 children with rare medical conditions.

-Marisa has been published by Huffington Post, Where Traveler, Parents.com, the Today Show Parenting Blog, Trekaroo, Tampa Bay Parenting Magazine, and many others.
-She contributes to a variety of online publications and also appears monthly on Great Day Tampa Bay on WTSP New Channel 10.
+Marisa has been publishing content for over 20 years online.
+She has bylines in Huffington Post, Where Traveler, Parents.com, the Today Show Parenting Blog, Trekaroo and many more.
+She writes teen content for parents in Tampa Bay Parenting Magazine, and for other in print and online publications.
+She appears periodically on Great Day Tampa Bay on WTSP New Channel 10 and has 10 years of on camera experience.

-@TampaMama on Instagram
+Instagram

 Contributor